TITLE Associate Director, Human Resources

 2. Coordinates with functional leads within Human Resources to ensure efficient and effective collaboration to effectively support University initiatives.

-12. Represents the department and serves as a resource by participating on various University.
+11. Represents the department and serves as a resource by participating on various University committees.

-The Associate Director of Human Resources is supervised by the Director of Human Resources.
-The Associate Director provides general supervision to the professional and clerical staff of the Office of Human Resources.
+The Associate Director of Human Resources is supervised by the Director of Human Resources and supervises full-time and student employees.

 OFFICE OF HUMAN RESOURCES